aptivator/hangman-server/README.md

 user-sent information to generate a new game state.
 The state is then saved and sent to the browser for a visual update.
-Construction of a user interface thus has only two foci: movement of data to and from the server and linkage of data to their respective elements.  [hangman-client-jquery]() and [hangman-client-react]() projects provide examples of pure component-based user interface arrangements.
+Construction of a user interface thus has only two foci: movement of data to and from the server and linkage of data to their respective elements.  [hangman-client-jquery](https://github.com/aptivator/hangman-client-jquery) and [hangman-client-react]() (*coming soon*) projects provide examples of pure component-based user interface arrangements.

 ### Configuration